sparkflows/sparkflows-docs/docs/aws/user-guide/hive.rst

 Overview
 --------

 On AWS, the data normally resides in S3 buckets.
-Hive tables are created that points to data in the S3 buckets.
+Hive tables are created pointing to data in S3 buckets.

 Details
 -------